mqAncientHistory/cityOfRome/PompeyEwanBlog/TPtexttest.md

 it was restored by his adopted son, Augustus, in 32 BC.
-The complex underwent numerous repairs, restorations and reconstructions in its life time, remaining in use right up until the 6^th^ century AD [@GagliardoPacker], always functioning, at least partially, as a 'public' space.
+The complex underwent numerous repairs, restorations and reconstructions in its life time, remaining in use right up until the 6^th^ century AD [@GagliardoPacker: 95], always functioning, at least partially, as a 'public' space.

 The Complex
 ===========